LemmySmackett/LemmySmackettCom/content/stories/mature/tsa_foot_story.md

 mature: true
 extreme: false
 ---
-"Ma'am.
+Ma'am.
 Ma'am!"
 The rotund TSA agent snaps his fingers.
 "I'm gonna need you to remove your shoes."
 His tone is curt and demanding.
 His name tag reads: Darnell Darius Huff.

 "Oh."
 26-year-old Trixie Stompette glances at the uniformed man, then down at her tasteful Michael Kors flats.
 "I thought we didn't need to do that anymore."